-Why do people go to the gym, to lift weights and keep fit.
-What are their motivations and reasons why they keep it up and why do some people quit?
+Why do some people go to the gym, to lift weights and generally keep fit.
+What are their motivations and reasons, why they keep it up and why do some people quit?

 There are two main reasons why people start going the gym.
 They want to improve their health and/or looks/aesthetics.
 Both reasons are actually connected more than most people think, however improving aesthetics is probably the most common reason, whether it be increasing muscle mass and/or reducing body fat.

-These two reasons especially aesthetics maybe the reason why many people start going the gym, however these reasons alone will not keep most people motivated for very long.
+These two reasons, especially aesthetics maybe the reason why many people start going to the gym, however these reasons alone will not keep most people motivated for very long.
 It just isn’t a strong enough reason, there has to be something more, something deeper.

 Some people perceive us workout & fitness lovers in a sometimes negative light.
 Like perceiving someone as being vein and narcissistic, this can be true with some of the casual gym users, however this is mostly an ignorant judgment, especially for those of us that have a long term, lifelong passion for keeping fit and active.
 Simply stated they don’t understand us.

 Plus going to the gym to look good isn’t really comparable to wearing make up, getting plastic surgery or wearing tight fitting cloths, because unlike those, going to the gym is actually healthy for your body, and it’s also good for your mental health.

 Why are some people dedicated to keeping fit?

-Aesthetics is still part of it however the focus is more inner directed, we do it for ourselves first, other people’s judgments about how we look is secondary.
+Aesthetics is still part of it, however the focus is more inner directed, we do it for ourselves first, other people’s judgments about how we look is secondary.
 This is one of the main differences between the people that give it up and the people that make it apart of their lives.
-We are more concerned with our own opinions of ourselves rather than the opinions of others.
+Many are more concerned with their own opinions of themselves rather than the opinions of others.